giovannipuccetti/QRM/README.md

 Sources and extra materials for the book Quantitative Risk Management: a brief course.
 (chaper numbering will vary during completion)

-SOURCES WILL BE AVAILABLE SOON
+SOURCES WILL BE AVAILABLE SOON i nthe main folder
 In case you need them please send an email to giovanniDOTpuccettiATunimiDOTit

 **Chapter 1**